bwarren2/vue-presentation/PITCHME.md

 ### What is Vue

+- "Progressive user interface framework"
-- Progressive user interface framework (lots of different libraries to glue together, "batteries optional")
+    - (lots of different libraries to glue together, "batteries optional")
 - It's the view layer
 - It's like React